-- Master of Life and Death by Robert SilverbergIn The Manatitlans; Or, a Record of Recent Scientific Explorations in the Andea Lat Plata, S A (1877), a white expedition travels up the Paraguay River where it discovers a Lost Race descended from the Romans; they in turn introduce the expedition to a race of tiny humanoids (see Great and Small), the Manatitlans, now located here though at times intermittently resident in Europe; their educational system is of interest.
+- Meccania: The Super-State (Owen Gregory)In The Manatitlans; Or, a Record of Recent Scientific Explorations in the Andea Lat Plata, S A (1877), a white expedition travels up the Paraguay River where it discovers a Lost Race descended from the Romans; they in turn introduce the expedition to a race of tiny humanoids (see Great and Small), the Manatitlans, now located here though at times intermittently resident in Europe; their educational system is of interest.

-- Men Like Gods by H.G.
-WellesAn early work of speculative fiction written by Irish writer Samuel Madden.
+- Memories of the Future, Being Memoirs of the Years 1915-1972, Written in the Year of Grace 1988 (Lady Porstock Opal)An early work of speculative fiction written by Irish writer Samuel Madden.
 Written in 1733, it takes the form of a series of diplomatic letters written in 1997 and 1998 - 1733

 More SF by a scientist.

 - New Amazonia: A Foretaste of the Future by Mrs. George Corbett